IgnacioBlancasRodriguez/CoinThrower/README.md

 # CoinThrower
-This is a repo that simulates throwing 4 coins simultaneous.
+This is a repo that simulates throwing some coins simultaneously.